FreeRTOS/iot-reference-arm-corstone3xx/docs/applications/aws_iot/aws_iot_cloud_connection.md

 1. For **Path name of file on device** put in `non_secure image`
 1. As the role, select the OTA role you created in step 2.
 1. Click next
-1. Create an ID for you Job
-1. Add a description
 1. **Job type**, select
    *Your job will complete after deploying to the selected devices/groups (snapshot).*
-1. Click next, your update job is ready and running - next time your application connects it will perform the update.
+1. Click next, now your update job is ready and running
+   * If your application is connected to AWS, the update will begin immediately.
+If not, next time your application connects to AWS it will perform the update.